MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-external-access.md

 description: "See how to configure Teams to let users talk to users in another organization, or let outside contacts talk to them. "
 ---

-# Allow users to contact external Skype for Business users
+# Allow users to contact external Teams users

 <<I don't know if this note applies to Teams.>>
 > [!NOTE]